gardener/gardener/docs/development/local_setup.md

 > Note: It may take several seconds until the `minikube` cluster recognizes that the Gardener API server has been started and is available. `No resources found` is the expected result of our initial development setup.

-### [Optional] Run the Gardener Vagrant Provider
+#### Configure `minikube` to act as Gardener and Seed Cluster

 The Gardener Vagrant Provider gives you the ability to create Shoot clusters on your local machine without the need to have an account on a Cloud Provider.

-In a new terminal
+Please make sure that Vagrant is installed (see section [Installing Vagrant](#installing-vagrant))

+Make sure that you already run `make dev-setup` and that the Gardener API server and the Gardener controller manager are running via `make start-api` and `make start` as described before.

+Next, you need to configure `minikube` to work as the Gardener and as the Seed cluster in such a way that it uses the local Vagrant installation to create the Shoot clusters.

 ```bash
 $ make dev-setup-vagrant